 - Gather all the ingredients.

-- Remove seeds and pith from the kabocha and cut into big chunks, about 2 inch pieces.
+- Remove seeds and pith from 1½ lb kabocha squash and cut into big chunks, about 2-inch (5-cm) pieces.

-Set up the steamer (I use this steamer basket inside the dutch oven here).
-Steam kabocha for 20 minutes or until tender (enough that you can mash with fork) but don’t overcook.
+- Set up the steamer (I use this steamer basket inside the Dutch oven here).
+Steam the kabocha for 20 minutes or until tender (enough that you can mash with fork) but don’t overcook.

-While steaming the kabocha, mince the onion.
-Slice parallel to the grain, slice against the grain (pic 1), cut into cubes (pic 2), and chop into even smaller pieces (pic 3).
+- While steaming the kabocha, mince ½ onion.
+Slice parallel to the grain, slice against the grain (image 1), cut into cubes (image 2), and chop into even smaller pieces (image 3).

-- Cut the bacon into small bits.
-For better texture, I like the bacon to be about ¼ inches.
+- Cut 3 slices bacon into small bits.
+For better texture, I like the bacon to be about ¼ inch (6 mm).

-Heat the butter in a large frying pan over medium heat.
-Add the onion and saute for 2-3 minutes, and add the bacon.
+- Heat ½ Tbsp unsalted butter in a large frying pan over medium heat.
+Add the onion and sauté for 2–3 minutes, and add the bacon.
 Cook until the onion is translucent, tender, and nicely brown.
-Set aside until the kabocha is done with steaming.
+Set aside until the kabocha is done steaming.

 - Remove the kabocha from the pot and let cool until you can touch (but still warm).
 Remove the skin using a knife or spoon.
 Kabocha skin is edible and you don’t have to remove it.
-However, your kabocha croquette will be dark in color instead of bright orange color.
+However, your kabocha croquette will be dark in color instead of a bright orange color.

 - Transfer all the kabocha in a large bowl and mash with a fork.

-Add the onion and bacon mixture to the mashed kabocha.
+- Add the onion and bacon mixture to the mashed kabocha.
 Try to avoid adding excess oil, which could make the mixture too wet.
-Season with ½ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper and kosher salt.
+Season with ½ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

 - Combine well together.
 Using a cookie scoop, make it into ball shape.
 I can usually make 15–18 balls with ½ kabocha (1½ lbs with seeds).

 - Cover with plastic wrap and refrigerate for 15 minutes to kabocha balls become firmer.

 - Add 1 Tbsp water to 1 large egg (50 g each w/o shell) (beaten).
 Coat kabocha balls in ¼ cup all-purpose flour (plain flour).

-- Then coat with egg mixture, and finally panko.
+- Then coat with the egg mixture, and finally ½ cup panko (Japanese breadcrumbs).